 The Boston Terrier is called the “American Gentleman” for a variety of reasons.
 Not only are they gentle and calm, but also look like they’re always wearing a tuxedo.
-However, if you’re planning on bringing one home to a home with kids, you may have concerns.
+But if you’re planning on bringing one home to a home with kids, it’s fair to have your concerns.

-So, are Boston Terriers good with kids?
 Boston Terriers get along great with kids due to their gentle demeanors and friendly personalities.
 They’re not too small and fragile, but will have the liveliness to match a child’s energetic play.
-As long as they’re socialized and have been trained, they’re the best playmates for kids.
+As long as they’re socialized and have been properly trained, Boston Terriers make some of the best playmates for kids.

 Not all dogs are suitable for kids, especially younger ones.
 Big dogs may be too aggressive, though small breeds may be too fragile.
 On the other hand, Boston Terriers are perfect with the right training.
 Read on to learn why.